lalit98735961-blip/Sales-Analysis/README.md

 ## What I Learned

 This project helped me improve my SQL skills and understand how businesses use data to make decisions.
 By analyzing sales, customers, products, regions, shipping, and discounts, I learned how to find useful insights that can help improve sales, increase profit, and support better business planning.

+# Super Store Sales Analysis using Python

+## Project Overview

+In this project, I analyzed the Super Store dataset using Python.
+The main goal was to clean the data, understand the sales performance, and find useful business insights.
+I used **NumPy** and **Pandas** for data analysis and **Matplotlib** for visualization.

+## What I Did

+* Imported the required Python libraries like NumPy, Pandas, and Matplotlib.
+* Loaded the Super Store dataset into Python.
+* Checked the number of rows and columns in the dataset.
+* Identified missing values and filled them to make the dataset ready for analysis.
+* Removed duplicate records to improve data quality.
+* Explored the dataset by checking column names, data types, and summary statistics.
+* Analyzed total sales, total profit, total quantity sold, average sales, and average profit.
+* Compared sales and profit across different product categories.
+* Analyzed sales and profit based on customer segments.
+* Compared sales and profit across different regions and states.
+* Identified all unique customer names and calculated the total number of customers.
+* Converted the **Order Date** column into a proper date format.
+* Created new columns like **Year**, **Quarter**, and **Month** for time-based analysis.
+* Analyzed quarterly sales performance and calculated total sales for the year 2018.

+## Skills Used

+* Python
+* NumPy
+* Pandas
+* Matplotlib
+* Data Cleaning
+* Exploratory Data Analysis (EDA)
+* GroupBy Operations
+* Date & Time Analysis
+* Business Data Analysis

+## Business Value

+This analysis helps businesses understand which categories, regions, and customer segments generate the highest sales and profit.
+It also makes it easier to track sales performance over time and supports better business decisions using data.